 Colombia Overflight Permit Regulations

-Colombia country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.
+Colombia country has its own set of rules, regulations and procedures for permits to aircraft wishing for landing or even entering their air space, whether you’re operating a private flight or general aviation, charter flight, scheduled or non-scheduled operation, passengers or cargo trip, a technical or traffic landing, Prior Permission is mandatory required the application procedures requiring complete flight information and Aircraft documents.

-According to Colombia CAA AIP any aircraft owner/operator intent to fly in Colombia airspace request has to submit for Colombia overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
+According to colombian civil aviation authority and aeronautical information publication (colombia aip) any aircraft owner/operator intent to fly in Colombia airspace request has to submit for Colombia overflight clearance to air transport department at least 48 working hours prior from flight departure schedule.
 Always include AFTN on your flight plan, but you’ll only need an overfly permit from Colombia.

 Planning to make a passenger flight landing or technical stop, Colombia Airports Authority have their own regulations regarding the issuance of flight Colombia Overflight permit as there is generally a payment involved.
 The charges normally payable would be the Route Navigation Facility Charges for overflight and also landing and parking charges in case of aircraft making halts.